Is there a recall on your vehicle? Feds want you to check, for your own safety

 “You can get your recalls repaired for free, but you can’t get your recalls repaired if you don’t know about them,” Owens said.

-To find out, head over to http://www.nhtsa.gov/recalls, type in your VIN number, and see what comes up.
+To find out, head over to the NHTSA, type in your VIN number, and see what comes up.

 Keep in mind, recalls can affect newer cars too.